Sun, Dec 03

 RATES:

-Non-Refundable Deposit of $300 required to secure your spot.
-Full payment must be made 90 days prior to retreat start (September 1).
+Non-Refundable Deposit of 50% required to secure your spot.
+Ballance is due November 1.
 Payment plans available if needed.
 Email Jenn Bauer to arrange.
-Venmo or Check options available to avoid incurring processing fees.

 ABOUT XUNANTUNICH: